 We are born with instinct, connected to nature and the essence of ourselves.
 But the process of socialisation diverts us from this natural essence.
 It disconnects us from our emotions and forces us to show that we are winners, according to questionable criteria of success that are differentiated by gender.
 In education we continue to focus on achieving results, and the frustrating search of perfection and success.
 Neither the goal, nor the tools are appropriate.

-Our programmes are aimed at children, adolescents and adults.
-And we get to them through schools, PTAs, sports clubs, public institutions, businesses and also directly with the workshops we run in Withfor’s welcoming premises.
+Our programmes are aimed at children, teenangers, and adults.
+And we get to them through schools, PTAs, sports clubs, public institutions, businesses and directly with the workshops we run in Withfor’s welcoming premises.

 As a father or mother, if I have a child and I’m worried that he or she lives only in the moment, finds it hard to wait, is beginning to give compulsive or disruptive answers and can’t stand boredom, how can I help them?
 On the other hand, if I have a daughter and I’m concerned that she lives in a culture where the cult of the body is paramount, where with each day we have more girls addicted to social networks where they are continuously waiting for a like in exchange for emotional security, how can I help her?